Operations

 • Pro: you'll maximize the chances they'll post something.

-• Con: they might choose something that isn't popular and doesn't sell.
+• Con: they might choose something that isn't popular and doesn't sell, or might have inventory issues.

 B) Offer a specific product that you want to promote.